LIVE MORE LIFE, BE MORE iIrish

 Instead, the founding brothers, including Washington, set about to draft and ratify our Federal Constitution.
 The origins of our political parties and the extreme importance of the legal basis of our republican government are the result of that process.

-The designers of this new style of government were localists and provincials, they wanted government small and close to home.
+The designers of this new style of government were localists and provincials, they wanted the government small and close to home.
 They had just rid themselves of rule from 1500 miles away and had good reason to distrust a centralized North American State.

-They realized the government was necessary to protect life, liberty and property.
-They also recognized the need for those in government to be kept in check by a separation of power, legislative dominance and direct representation.
+They realized the government was necessary to protect life, liberty, and property.
+They also recognized the need for those in government to be kept in check by a separation of power, legislative dominance, and direct representation.
 They knew people in government would inevitably try to accumulate and abuse power unless checked by law.

 Evolution of Man

-It should be noted that the majority of American Revolutionaries never envisioned citizenship for women, blacks or the indigenous people in their new government, even though they formed and lived in the most radically democratic society in the world.
+It should be noted that the majority of American Revolutionaries never envisioned citizenship for women, blacks, or the indigenous people in their new government, even though they formed and lived in the most radically democratic society in the world.
 Just as our original flag of thirteen stars and thirteen stripes has evolved to become inclusive of all the states in our union, so too has our constitution evolved to be inclusive of all our fellow countrymen and women.

 The beliefs and values of some of our fellow citizens are taking longer.
 It confuses me that some persons who profess to have no religious beliefs can have a more Christian approach to their fellow man than many who profess their religious values as part of their political affiliation.

-As Regards to Patriotism
+With Regard to Patriotism

-Many stop at the attention grabbing opinions that we encounter that have little basis in fact, that are found on social media or one of the 24 hour news feeds.
+Many stop at the attention-grabbing opinions that we encounter that have little basis in fact, that are found on social media or one of the 24-hour news feeds.
 In 1900 Mark Twain wrote an essay entitled “As Regards to Patriotism.”
 It was penned to oppose American imperialism in the Philippines.

 “The patriot did not know just how or when or where he got his opinions, neither did he care, so long as he was with what seemed the majority, which was the main thing, the safe thing, the comfortable thing.
 Does the reader believe he knows three men who have actual reasons for their pattern of patriotism; and can furnish them?” “ He will be likely to find that his men got their patriotism at the public trough, and had no hand in its preparation themselves.”